sebabelmar/phase_0_unit_3/week_8_and_9/1_git_started/my_solution.md

 #### clone
 <code>git clone https://github.com/username/I_want_this_project.git</code>
-Makes a copy or clone of a repository into the current directory in terminal
+Makes a copy or clone of a repository into the current directory in terminal.

 #### commit
 <code>git commit -m 'first commit'</code>